 Skip to content

 During the 26th United Nations Climate Change Conference (COP26), the health community reached an important milestone in bringing human health to the forefront of the climate change agenda.
-For the first time in the United Nations Framework Convention on Climate Change (UNFCCC) process a health programme was promoted, led by the UK government as the President of COP26, the World Health Organization (WHO), Health Care Without Harm (HCWH) and the UNFCCC Climate Champions.
+For the first time in the United Nations Framework Convention on Climate Change (UNFCCC) process, a health programme was promoted, led by the UK government as the President of COP26, the World Health Organization (WHO), Health Care Without Harm (HCWH) and the UNFCCC Climate Champions.

-Two of the programme’s key initiatives were to support countries in developing climate resilient and low carbon sustainable health systems, with countries starting to announce their commitments to these initiatives during the COP26 in November 2021.
-Currently, over 80 countries and areas have committed to building climate resilient and low-carbon, sustainable health systems to protect the health of populations from the effects of climate change.
+Two of the programme’s key initiatives were to support countries in developing climate resilient and low carbon sustainable health systems, with countries starting to announce their commitments to these initiatives during COP26 in November 2021.

 Commitment area 1: Climate resilient health systems